50+ Free & Fun Things to do with Friends at Home

-One of the first things that gets cut from every budget is expensive activities, right?
+One of the first things that get cut from every budget is expensive activities, right?
 Out the door goes all the lattes and visits to the movie theater.
-But finding free things to do turns out to be a lot easier than expected.
+But finding fun things to do with friends at home turns out to be a lot easier than expected.

 - Set up a clothing/accessory swap.
 Find friends that are similar sizes and need a wardrobe update.
 It’s a fun way to shop without spending a dime, and a great way to clean out your closet at the same time!